|

 of a comic book editor, George Edwards, who, upon seeing the strip,

 exclaimed, "This is what we're looking for!"
-And before you could
+And

 say Chris Kelly (Utiman's civilian name), the boys had a hit